 Johnny Walker def.
-Misha Cirkunov by Technical Knock Out (flying knee and punches) @ 0:36 of Round 1
+Misha Cirkunov by TKO (flying knee and punches) @ 0:36 of Round 1

 Walker, fighting for the second time in a month, managed to notch another ridiculously quick win.
 This time, Walker melted Misha Cirkunov with a flying knee and the follow-up punches that ensued as Cirkunov crumpled to the canvas.
 Walker's post-fight celebration seemed to do more damage to him than has last 2 fights combined...

 Cody Stamman def.
 Alejandro Perez by Unanimous Decision (29-28, 29-28, 30-27)

 This fight was a bit difficult to watch; a closely matched affair, Stamman was able to keep pressuring a tentative and low-output Perez for the first 2 rounds.
 Perez finally found some motivation in the final frame, but it wasn't enough to win the fight.
 I am not sure how one judge gave Stamman the last round, but the fight was low-stakes and unremarkable enough to not really warrant much additional thought.

 Diego Sanchez def.
 Mickey Gall by TKO (punches) @ 4:13 of Round 2